-Mitigation Measures Monitoring Phase Implementing Party Enforcement Agency Responsible Monitoring Agency find and contact the Los Angeles County Coroner in accordance with Health and Safety Code Section 7050.5.
+Safety Code Section 7050.5.
 If the Coroner determines the remains are Native American in origin, the Coroner shall contact the Native American Heritage Commission.
 As provided in Public Resources Code Section 5097.98, the NAHC shall identify the person or persons believed to be most likely descended from the deceased Native American.
 The most likely descendent shall be afforded the opportunity to provide recommendations concerning the future disposition of the remains and any associated grave goods as provided in Public Resources Code 5097.98.
-Community Development, Planning Division Community Development, Planning Division GEOLOGY MM GEO-1: Prior to the issuance of grading or building permits, the applicant shall submit a geotechnical report, prepared by a registered civil engineer or certified engineering geologist, to the City of Carson, for review and approval.
+GEOLOGY MM GEO-1 : Prior to the issuance of grading or building permits, the Applicant shall submit a geotechnical report, prepared by a registered civil engineer or shall submit a geotechnical report, prepared by a registered civil engineer or certified engineering geologist, to the City of Carson, for review and approval.
 The project shall comply with the Uniform Building Code Chapter 18.
 Division 1 Section 1804.5 Liquefaction Potential and Soil Strength Loss.
-The geotechnical report shall assess potential consequences of any liquefaction and soil strength loss, estimation of settlement, lateral movement or reduction in foundation soilbearing capacity, and discuss mitigation measures that may include building design consideration.
-Building design considerations shall include, but are not limited to: ground stabilization, selection of appropriate foundation type and depths, selection of appropriate structural systems to accommodate anticipated displacements or any combination of these measures.
-Prior to Issuance of Grading or Building Permits Applicant City of Carson Department of Community Development, Planning Division City of Carson Department of Community Development, Planning Division HAZARDS AND HAZARDOUS MATERIALS MM HAZ-1: Prior to commencing operation of the cannabis facility (Certificate of Occupancy), the applicant will be required to show the City proof of contract with a licensed hazardous waste hauler that will be responsible for removing all hazardous wastewater and solid waste generated at the project site.
-Prior to Operation Applicant City of Carson Department of Community Development, Planning Division City of Carson Department of Community Development, Planning Division MM HAZ-2: Prior to commencing operation of the cannabis facility, the applicant will submit a Hazardous Material Business Plan, if the use and storage of hazardous materials would exceed the criteria threshold quantity per HSC standards.
-The Los Angeles County Fire Department, as the State Certified Prior to Operation Applicant Los Angeles County Fire Department, City of Carson Los Angeles County Fire Department, City of Carson Department sible for Monitoring Phase Implementing Party Enforcement Agency Department of Responsible Monitoring Agency of Community review and approval of the site specific HMBP that sets forth operational procedures, emergency contact information, emergency response plan for containment spills or release of vapors and other information required in the HMBP.
-The HMBP shall be posted in a visible location on the project premises and shall list all hazardous materials to be used onsite in a documented material safety data sheet.
-The HMBP shall also include a training program for employees on safe handling procedures, use of protective equipment and abatement procedures in the event of an accidental spill or release.
-An evacuation plan and spill prevention and counter measurement plan (SPCC) shall also be included.
-Implementation of the HMBP will ensure that an emergency response plan is in place in the event that hazardous materials are accidentally released during operations.
-Community Development, Planning Division Development, Planning Division Mitigation Measure HAZ-3: Any and all equipment, facilities, connections and building components required for cannabis extraction shall be submitted to the Los Angeles County Fire Department for review and approval.
-Should extraction of cannabinoids be included in the building plans, no building permit shall be issued until the Los Angeles County Fire Department provides the City with written authorization to issue the permit.
-Pre-Construction Applicant Los Angeles County Fire Department, City of Carson Department of Community Development, Los Angeles County Fire Department, City of Carson Department of Community Development, Planning Division HYDROLOGY AND WATER QUALITY WM HYD-1: Prior to final project design, a Low Impact Development (LID) Plan would be developed by the Applicant and submitted to the City of Carson for approval.
-The LID Plan is required because the project is classified as a "Planning Priority Project" per the CMC Ord.
-96-1101, § 1 and must comply with requirements of Section 5809 Storm Water Pollution Control Measures for New Development and Redevelopment Projects.
-The project will result in 10,000 square feet or more of the impervious surfaces which was not subject to post-construction stormwater quality control requirements.
-Therefore, all stormwater runoff generated at the project site must be treated.
-Prior to Final Project Design Applicant .
-City of Carson Department of Community Development, Planning Division City of Carson Department of Community Development, Planning Division
+The geotechnical report shall assess potential consequences of any liquefaction and soil strength loss, estimation of settlement, lateral movement or reduction in foundation soil- bearing capacity, and discuss mitigation measures that may include building design consideration.
+Building design considerations shall include, but are not limited to: Agency Monitoring Development, Planning Division Development, Planning Division ground stabilization, selection of appropriate foundation type and depths, selection of appropriate structural systems to accommodate anticipated displacements or any combination of these measures Applicant City of Carson Department of Community Development, Planning Division City of Carson Department of Community Development, Planning Division HAZARDS AND HAZARDOUS MATERIALS MM HAZ-1: Prior to commencing operation of the cannabis cultivation facility Prior to (Certificate of Occupancy), the Applicant will be required to show the City proof Operation of contract with a licensed hazardous waste hauler that will be responsible for removing all hazardous wastewater and solid waste generated at the project site.
+Applicant City of Carson Department of Community Development, Planning Division City of Carson Department of Community Development, Planning Division MM HAZ-2: Any and all equipment, facilities, connections and buildingPrior tocomponents required for cannabis extraction shall be submitted to the Los AngelesOperationCounty Fire Department for review and approval.
+Should extraction ofOperationcannabinoids be included in the building plans, no building permit shall be issuedImage: State of the construction ofuntil the Los Angeles County Fire Department provides the City with writtenImage: State of the construction of Applicant Los Angeles County Fire Department, City of Carson Department of Los Angeles County Fire Department, City of Carson Department of Community